earthlab/el-drones/docs/03_post-mission_agisoft_metashape_workflow.md

 27. Export results to the 'Outputs' folder for your project
     - Make Chunk 1 active
         - Right click on the Dense Cloud and 'Export Dense Cloud...'
 Export the points with the appropriate name and then '_POINTCLOUD'
         - Right click on the DEM and 'Export DEM...'
-Export the DEM with the appropriate name and then '_DEM'
+Export the DEM with the appropriate name and then '_DEM'.
+If you have a shapefile boundary loaded up (see above), make sure that you have 'Clip to boundary shapes' selected.
         - Right click on the orthomosaic and 'Export Orthomosaic...'
-Export the orthomosaic with the appropriate name and then '_ORTHO'
+Export the orthomosaic with the appropriate name and then '_ORTHO'.
+If you have a shapefile boundary loaded up (see above), make sure that you have 'Clip to boundary shapes' selected.
         - Right click on the Canopy Height layer and 'Export DEM...'
-Export the Canopy Height with the appropriate name and then "_CANOPYHEIGHT"
+Export the Canopy Height with the appropriate name and then "_CANOPYHEIGHT".
+If you have a shapefile boundary loaded up (see above), make sure that you have 'Clip to boundary shapes' selected.
     - Make DTM chunk active
         - Right click on the DTM and 'Export DEM...'
-Export the DTM with the appropriate name and then -DTM
+Export the DTM with the appropriate name and then -DTM.
+If you have a shapefile boundary loaded up (see above), make sure that you have 'Clip to boundary shapes' selected.
 28. Generate the processing report
     - File -> Export -> Generate Report
     - Keep all defaults, but re-name it to the appropriate name and then "_report".
 Click 'ok'